-The Chinese Crested Dog belongs to the Companion and Toy Dogs group in the FCI Classification.
+The Chinese Crested belongs to the Companion and Toy Dogs in the FCI grouping.

-Is the Chinese Crested Dog allowed as pet in a Singapore HDB Flat?
+Is the Chinese Crested allowed as a pet in a Singapore HDB flat?

 China, 1200s.
 “The Chinese Crested Dog comes in two varieties - the Hairless and the Powder Puff.
 The ‘Hairless’ have a crest of hair on their head extending part way down their neck, ‘socks’ covering their toes, and a plume on their tail.
 The rest of their body is, as their name implies, hairless.
 The ‘Powder Puff’ variety is covered entirely with a veil of long soft hair.
 While it is difficult to pinpoint their origin, it is said that they were owned by families of the Han Dynasty of China.
 The Chinese Cresteds were developed at this time as guardians of the treasure houses and, in a larger, heavier form, as hunting dogs.
 They were seen at shows in America from 1885 to 1926 but then were rarely ever seen for some fifty years.” [source: FCI-Standard N°288 document 16.02.2011EN]

 Playful, happy, devoted, gay, cheerful.
 Do not baby this breed or you might cause it to be timid.

 Active.
 Does not do well left alone for long periods.
 Can be territorial.
 No cold tolerance.
 Hairless needs to be protected from the sun.
 Clean with no doggy odour.
 The Chinese Crested doesn't bark a lot.

 What are some Physical Features of the Chinese Crested?